kaidalisohaib/DawHacks24/README.md

 # NutritionCalculator

-# How to run the project
+## How to Run the Project

-1. Clone the repository at [here](https://github.com/kaidalisohaib/DawHacks24)
+1. Clone the repository from here.
-2. Open the project in your favorite IDE
+2. Open the project in your favorite IDE.
-3. Run npm build-start
+3. Run npm build-start.
-4. Open your browser and go to `http://localhost:3000/`
+4. Open your browser and navigate to http://localhost:3000/.

-# Project Overview
+## Project Overview
-This project is a simple nutrition calculator that allows you to calculate the nutritional value of a meal based on the ingredients you use.
-The project is built using the MERN tech stack.
-The app allows users to create profiles and add thier create their own custom ingredient in case the default database does not already include that ingredient.
+NutritionCalculator is a comprehensive tool for calculating the nutritional value of meals based on their ingredients.
+Built with the MERN (MongoDB, Express.js, React, Node.js) stack, this app offers users the ability to create profiles and add custom ingredients to tailor their experience.
+Whether you're tracking calories or micronutrients, NutritionCalculator simplifies the process with its intuitive interface and extensive database.

-# Data units
+## Data Units
-1. Name
+- Name
-2. calories
+- Calories
-3. Fat (g)
+- Fat (g)
-4. Protein (g)
+- Protein (g)
-5. Carbohydrate (g)
+- Carbohydrate (g)
-6. Sugars (g)
+- Sugars (g)
-7. Fiber (g)
+- Fiber (g)
-8. Cholesterol (mg)
+- Cholesterol (mg)
-9. Calcium (mg)
+- Calcium (mg)
-10. Iron, Fe (mg)
+- Iron, Fe (mg)
-11. Vitamin C (mg)
+- Vitamin C (mg)
-12. Vitamin D (mcg)
+- Vitamin D (mcg)
-13. Vitamin B.12 (mcg)
+- Vitamin B.12 (mcg)
-14. Vitamin A, RAE (mcg)
+- Vitamin A, RAE (mcg)
-15. Sodium (mg)
+- Sodium (mg)
-16. Potassium (mg)
+- Potassium (mg)

-> NOTE: All servings are in **100 grams**
+Note: All values are based on servings of 100 grams.

+## Try it Out
+Follow these steps to try out the NutritionCalculator:

+1. Register or Login: Create an account or log in to your existing account.
+2. Add Ingredients: Start by adding ingredients for your meal.
+You can choose from the existing database or create custom ingredients.
+3. Set Goals: Set your nutritional goals based on your dietary preferences or requirements.
+4. Calculate: Input your meal's ingredients and let the NutritionCalculator calculate the nutritional values.
+5. Track Progress: Monitor your progress towards your nutritional goals and make adjustments as needed.

+This project aims to revolutionize how individuals track and manage their nutrition, providing a seamless experience for users of all levels of expertise.